northeastern-rc/rc-public-documentation/docs/source/welcome/index.md

 :link: gettinghelp
 :link-type: doc

-We offer training resources and direct assitance as you access the computing cluster at NU.
+We offer training resources and direct assitance.
 +++
 [Learn more »](gettinghelp)
 :::